Jamie3213/slide-decks/modern-python/slide-deck.md

 * Languages like Java make a distinction between *interfaces* and *abstract classes*
 * In Python, we talk about interfaces and abstract classes interchangeably
+* When we talk about an interface, we're really just thinking of a *blueprint*
 * We can define an interface using either `abc.ABC` or `typing.Protocol`

 ---